 So with a lot of trial and error, I finally came up with a pattern I hope you enjoy!
 It is a fairly simple pattern consisting with only the single crochet and double crochet stitch.

 The yarn I used for this pattern I bought from Hobby Lobby.
 It is from the Yarn Bee brand in their Urban Chic line.
+This is a #3 lightweight yarn.
+Any comparable dk weight yarn will work for this pattern.

 Disclosure: There are some affiliate links below, but these are all products I highly recommend.
 I won’t put anything in this post that I have not personally used or tested.